-With a strong European influence, Christmas in Argentina is much more similar to Europe and North America than other countries in South America.
-However, some local traditions have remained strong with over 90% of the population identifying themselves as Roman Catholics it makes the holidays a special time in Argentina.
+As a country that has been deeply influenced by European traditions, Christmas in Argentina is much more similar to the holiday in Europe and North America than other countries in South America.
+However, some local traditions have remained strong.
+With over 90 percent of the population identifying themselves as Roman Catholics, Christmas is a very special time to visit Argentina.

 Christmas Decorations in Argentina

-Christmas decoration seems to have a very familiar feeling in this country.
-During the Christmas season, cities and houses are washed in beautiful Christmas colors and lights and flowers are found everywhere.
-Wreaths of red, white, green and gold welcome friends and families into the home.
+Christmas decorations in Argentina are similar to those of the U.S. cities: houses are awash in beautiful Christmas colors and lights, and flowers are found everywhere.
+Wreaths of red, white, green, and gold welcome friends and families into the home.

-However, the traditional pesebre or nativity scene is still a focal point when decorating the Argentina home.
+You'll also find Christmas trees, which blend local and European cultures, but the pesebre or nativity scene is still a focal point when decorating the Argentinian home.
 It was once the area to place presents but now shares a space close to the Christmas tree with presents underneath.

 Christmas Food in Argentina